 A good pet insurance policy can also include travel options.
 For instance, EmeraldPet provides an additional add-on of up to £5000 of travel cancellation cover if your cat goes missing or requires lifesaving surgery.

 And for when you’re away with your pet within Europe we have cover for quarantine costs, emergency expenses and the loss of your pet’s passport.
+[Note that this may be subject to change post-Brexit so please check in with us after the end of the year.]

 Missing Pet Advertising and Reward Costs